sajjadhossanshimanto/FireDM/docs/user_guide.md

 ### Re-raise exceptions:
-crash application and show detailed error description, useful when running PyIDM from source.
+crash application and show detailed error description, useful when running FireDM from source.

 ### ThreadPoolExecuter vs individual threads:
 ThreadPoolExecuter could have less memory footprint but not much, however individual threads are more flexible to use.

 ### Download Simulator:
-from name, PyIDM will fake downloading a file without writing to disk or access network, for testing only.
+from name, FireDM will fake downloading a file without writing to disk or access network, for testing only.

 ---